airshipit/airshipui/docs/source/developers.md

     cd airshipui
     make # Note running behind a proxy can cause issues, notes on solving is in the Appendix make examples # (optional)
-    make install-octant-plugins # (if running with octant)

 **NOTE:** Make will install node.js-v12.16.3 into your tools directory and will use that as the node binary for the UI building, testing and linting.
+For windows this can be done using [cygwin](https://www.cygwin.com/) make.

 Run the airshipui binary